ryojitanabe/ryojitanabe.github.io/index.md

 ## NEWS

+* 2023.2.4 I have been ranked as the top 2% of the world's scientists in 2022 in a list released by Stanford University. [link](https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/4?fbclid=IwAR0u4xhKMuKGIsi_prZLxOIOaMPzV-LNCmoIlDYua90eybIVIyE6Sl70vyc).
 * 2023.1.31 A preprint is available on arXiv:
     * Ryoji Tanabe, Ke Li: Quality Indicators for Preference-based Evolutionary Multi-objective Optimization Using a Reference Point: A Review and Analysis. [pdf](https://arxiv.org/abs/2301.12148), [code](https://github.com/ryojitanabe/prefqi)

+{% comment %}

 * 2022.4.26 Our paper has been accepted to [the Workshop on Black-Box Optimization Benchmarking (BBOB 2022)](https://numbbo.github.io/workshops/BBOB-2022/index.html) to be held in GECCO2022:
     * Ryoji Tanabe: Benchmarking the Hooke-Jeeves Method, MTS-LS1, and BSrr on the Large-scale BBOB Function Set. [pdf](https://arxiv.org/abs/2204.13284), [code](https://github.com/ryojitanabe/largebbob2022), [slides](pdf/t-bbob22-slides.pdf), YouTube